Breath Tests in Australia

 Generally, you cannot refuse a Police request for a breath sample.
 A breath test request can be refused based on medical grounds.
 However, if a doctor confirms that a breath test will not affect a person’s health, the test may go ahead.
-Not completing a breath test correctly, by not blowing hard enough or blowing intermittently is also considered refusal.
+Not completing a breath test correctly, by not blowing hard enough or blowing intermittently is also considered a refusal.
 Refusal can lead to more serious charges.

-There are certain situations when a Police Officer can not request you to complete a test.
+There are certain situations when a Police Officer can not request you to complete a breath test.
 These Laws differ from State to State.
-In New South Wales for example, a police officer cannot ask you to perform a test if you have not driven for the last two hours.
-You also cannot be asked to complete a test if you are at your own home.
+For example, in New South Wales, a police officer cannot ask you to perform a breath test if you have not driven for the last two hours.
+You also cannot be asked to complete a breath test if you are at your own home.

-It is always a good idea to provide a breath sample, even if you think that the Police officer is not right in requesting it.
-If you dispute the test in court your cooperation will help your case.
-If you refuse a breath test and your refusal is later found to be wrong, you may charged with the level of a high range drink driving offense.
+It is always good to provide a breath sample, even if you think that the Police officer is not right in requesting it.
+If you dispute the test in court, your cooperation will help your case.
+If you refuse a breath test and your refusal is later found to be wrong, you may be charged with the level of a high range drink driving offence.

 What Happens if I am Stopped for a Breath Test?

-Generally, when stopped by Police for a Random Breath Test, the officer will request your driver’s license and will ask if you have drunk any alcohol that day.
+Generally, when police stop you for a Random Breath Test, the officer will request your driver’s license and ask if you have drunk any alcohol that day.
 You will then be asked to either speak or blow at a breath screening unit or blow into a breathalyzer.
-A breath screening unit simply records the presence of alcohol on the breath with a yes/no type answer.
+A breath screening unit records alcohol’s presence on the breath with a yes/no type answer.
 It doesn’t show how much alcohol is actually present.
-A breathalyzer on the other hand will detect the level of alcohol in the breath.
+A breathalyzer, on the other hand, will detect the level of alcohol in the breath.